shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-targeting-access-privileges.md

 ---
 title: Set Targeting Access Privileges
-Description: The article discusses how to set targeting access privileges for a specific buyer within the Partner Controls tab.
+description: The article discusses how to set targeting access privileges for a specific buyer.
 It emphasizes that exposing more information to buyers makes it easier for them to target inventory. ms.date: 10/28/2023
 ---